-- 5.2.18.
-Commercial Mobile Radio Service Facility (CMRS) Facilities - (A) General. - (1) Purpose.
-The purposes of this Section are: - To facilitate the provision of wireless telecommunication services, including personal wireless services, throughout the unincorporated area of El Paso County; - To allow the location of commercial mobile radio service facilities (CMRS facilities) in El Paso County subject to certain standards;

-- To encourage co-location of CMRS facilities; and - To prevent unreasonable discrimination among providers of functionally equivalent services. - (2) Applicability.
+5.2.19.
+Commercial Mobile Radio Service Facility (CMRS) Facilities

+- (A) General. - (1) Purpose.
+The purposes of this Section are: - To facilitate the provision of wireless telecommunication services, including personal wireless services, throughout the unincorporated area of El Paso County; - To allow the location of commercial mobile radio service facilities (CMRS facilities) in El Paso County subject to certain standards; - · To encourage co-location of CMRS facilities; and - To prevent unreasonable discrimination among providers of functionally equivalent services. - (2) Applicability.
 The standards in this Section apply to all CMRS facilities located, constructed or modified after the effective date of this Code. - (3) Relationship to Other Provisions.
 A CMRS facility shall comply with all applicable provisions of this Code.
 Where a conflict exists between the requirements of this Section and another applicable standard in this Code, the most restrictive standard shall control.

-(B) General Standards.
+Where a conflict exists between the requirements of this Section and another applicable State or Federal standard the State or Federal standards shall control. - (B) General Standards.